ashtonegeorge/cpsc410/src/README.md

 ### pages
 The pages folder contains all of the pages (window sized components) within the application.

+### utils
+This folder is a container for miscellaneous scripts, however it primarily contains python scripts to accomplish thematic analysis via node child processes.

 ### App.css
 App.css is a CSS file that contains the styles for the App component.
 Notice how they are imported at the top of the App.tsx file.